 The second type of warning is called a "timely warning."
 The intent of this warning is to enable students and employees to protect themselves against any Clery crime that represents a serious or continuing threat including either or both campuses, non-campus locations, and contiguous public property (See Appendix B).

-The following crimes are Clery crimes that specifically trigger a timely warning:
+The following crimes and circumstances specifically trigger a timely warning: